enhuiz/lip2wav-dataset/README.md

 python prepare.py detection/chem-test.csv
 ```

-This generate frames (if detected is skipped) and audios.
+This generate frames (if step 3 is skipped) and audios.